1990 Michigan Wolverines football team: Schedule

-Season summary
+Game summaries

-at Notre Dame
+At Notre Dame

 Michigan was ranked #4 and played #1 ranked Notre Dame in South Bend.
-The Wolverines fell behind 14-3 after one quarter, then rallied to take a 24-14 lead after three quarters on an Allen Jefferson 1 yard run and Desmond Howard's two TD catches from Elvis Grbac.
-The Fighting Irish rallied in the 4th quarter, cutting the lead to 24-21 on a Rodney Culver 1 yard run, then scored the game winner with 1:40 left in the game on a Rick Mirer 18 yard TD pass to Adrian Jarrell.
+The Wolverines fell behind 14–3 after one quarter, then rallied to take a 24–14 lead after three quarters on an Allen Jefferson 1-yard run and Desmond Howard's two TD catches from Elvis Grbac.
+The Fighting Irish rallied in the 4th quarter, cutting the lead to 24–21 on a Rodney Culver 1-yard run, then scored the game winner with 1:40 left in the game on a Rick Mirer 18-yard TD pass to Adrian Jarrell.
 After a Notre Dame interception of Grbac on the first play after the touchdown, the Wolverine defense forced a three and out and regained possession with 15 seconds left.
-Grbac threw two incompletions and the Fighting Irish held on for the 28-24 victory.
+Grbac threw two incompletions and the Fighting Irish held on for the 28–24 victory.
 Jon Vaughn ran for 201 yards and Howard caught 6 passes for 133 yards for Michigan.

 UCLA

-Jon Vaughn ran for 288 yards and three touchdowns as #7 ranked Michigan routed the UCLA Bruins, 38-15, at Michigan Stadium.
+Jon Vaughn ran for 288 yards and three touchdowns as #7 ranked Michigan routed the UCLA Bruins, 38–15, at Michigan Stadium.
 The Wolverines totaled 456 yards on the ground while holding UCLA to 44 yards rushing.
 The Bruins did dent the Wolverine defense for 353 yards passing.
-Of Vaughn's three scores, one was a 63 yard burst to seal the victory for Michigan.
+Of Vaughn's three scores, one was a 63-yard burst to seal the victory for Michigan.
 Allen Jefferson and Burnie Legette each ran for a touchdown for the Wolverines.
 Erick Anderson and Lance Dottin each had interceptions for the defense.

 Maryland

-Martin Davis returned an interception 27 yards for a touchdown and Michigan never looked back as they beat the Terrapins 45-17 at Michigan Stadium.
+Martin Davis returned an interception 27 yards for a touchdown and Michigan never looked back as they beat the Terrapins 45–17 at Michigan Stadium.
 Vada Murray and Lance Dottin each had interceptions and the defense held Maryland to 93 yards rushing.
 Jon Vaughn ran for two touchdowns, while Desmond Howard, Kevin Owen and Jarrod Bunch each caught touchdown passes.
 Michigan had 352 yards of total offense.

-at Wisconsin
+At Wisconsin

-Desmond Howard caught two touchdown passes from Elvis Grbac as the Wolverines opened up a 17-0 halftime lead.
-Grbac threw an 8 yard TD pass to Derrick Walker and Ricky Powers and Jon Vaughn ran for touchdowns as Michigan routed Wisconsin 41-3 at Camp Randall Stadium.
-The Badgers kicked a 33 yard field goal with over 4 minutes left to avoid the shutout.
+Desmond Howard caught two touchdown passes from Elvis Grbac as the Wolverines opened up a 17–0 halftime lead.
+Grbac threw an 8-yard TD pass to Derrick Walker and Ricky Powers and Jon Vaughn ran for touchdowns as Michigan routed Wisconsin 41–3 at Camp Randall Stadium.
+The Badgers kicked a 33-yard field goal with over 4 minutes left to avoid the shutout.
 The Wolverines rolled up 534 yards of total offense, while holding Wisconsin to 189 yards.